Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Interaction of nuisances in canonization: what is really canonizable?

 Planar rotations do not generate occlusions, so canonization of rotation is, at least to first approximation, unaffected by occlusion.
 Translation, however, is. \cutTwo{In particular, if planar translations are due to parallax, \marginpar{ \sc parallax} consisting of a translation of the optical center in front of a scene that is not flat and fronto-parallel, \marginpar{ \sc fronto-parallel} there will be occlusions unless the scene is concave.} Therefore, translation can{\em not} be globally canonized either.
 This means that one should consider the set of all possible translations and defer the treatment of the nuisance to training or testing.
 This is indeed an approach that has recently taken hold in the recognition literature \cite{dalalT05,triggs04detecting}.

 However, owing to the statistics of natural images \cite{mumfordG01,olshausen98sparse}, the response of any translation-co-variant detector will be neither a unique global extremum nor the entire lattice $\Lambda = D \cap {\mathbb Z}^2$, but instead a discrete set of (multiple, isolated) critical points $T_i \in \Lambda$.
 Therefore, one could hypothesize that each of them is a viable canonical representative, and then test the hypothesis at decision-time.
 This means that one should construct {\em multiple} descriptors for each canonical translation, at multiple scales, and then marginalize or eliminate occlusions by a max-out procedure at decision time, that now corresponds to a (combinatorial) search among all possible canonical locations in putatively corresponding images.
+This is just like the case of (multiple) scale selection in SIFT, that we interpreted as adaptive sampling of the scale group.
+One can think of the multiple selections of location and scales as adaptive sampling of the group, or multiple local canonization procedures.

-The (multiple) canonization procedure provides multiple similarity frames, one per each canonical translation $T_i$, and at that translation for each sample scale $\sigma_{j}$, and a canonized rotation $R_{ij}$:
+In either case, the procedure provides multiple similarity frames, one per each canonical translation $T_i$, and at that translation for each sample scale $\sigma_{j}$, and a canonized rotation $R_{ij}$:

 where we have indicated with $m_{ij}$ a canonized contrast transformation, although contrast can equivalently be eliminated by considering the level lines or the gradient direction as described in Section \ref{sect-nuisance-taxonomy}.